Skip to main content

-Important: if you are an international student requiring a Tier 4 student visa to study in the UK you will also need an ATAS certificate for this course.
+Important: if you are an international student requiring a Student Route visa to study in the UK you will also need an ATAS certificate for this course.

 Global warming and the consequences of climate change will increasingly affect both developing and developed countries, especially if the greenhouse gases currently increasing carbon dioxide in the atmosphere are not brought to an acceptable level.